botany9747/notes-mini-app/README.md

 1. We provide an empty array as the second argument.
 This means that the callback will be run only once, only when the page loads.
 2. Once the page loads, we setup and show the Mini App's MainButton
 3. Once the page unloads, we disable the button so that button can no longer be pressed.
-We could also `hide()` it here to clean it up, however if your next page also shows MainButton (as in our case with `Edit`) the the button may blink (it will hide and then be shown again).
+We could also `hide()` it here to clean it up, however if your next page also shows MainButton (as in our case with `Edit`) then the button may blink (it will hide and then be shown again).

 ```js
 const navigation = useNavigation();